Deer History, Family Crest & Coats of Arms

 Some of the Deer family moved to Ireland, but this topic is not covered in this excerpt.
-Another 168 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Deers to arrive in North America:

 Deer Settlers in United States in the 18th Century

 - Richard Deer, who settled in New England in 1750

 - John Deer, who arrived in Philadelphia in 1753